fredie7/accenture_assignment/README.md

 - consistency in time-based analytics.
 Final quality checks were performed across all fact and dimension tables before exposing the data for downstream consumption.

-### Customer Transaction Frequency & Segmentation
+### Customer Level Insights & Segmentation
-Before establishing a many-to-one relationship between the data that drove this line of work, the above features had been Chosen to cover the following metrics and business questions:
+Before establishing a many-to-one relationship between the data that drove this line of work, the above features had been Chosen to unravel customer level insights and and customer behaviour through the following metrics and business questions:

 #### Transaction Frequency
 Chosen to measure customer engagement and loyalty.
 Supports: Who are our most engaged customers?
-Who is at churn risk?
 Value: Enables retention strategies and loyalty program design.

 #### Total Spend per Customer